Górnik Zabrze: Late 1980s until now

-In 1994 Górnik competed again for the title and with players as Jerzy Brzęczek, Grzegorz Mielcarski, Tomasz Wałdoch, hopes were high.
-Before the last round of the league the standings at the top were: Legia 47 points and Górnik 45 points.
+In 1994, Górnik again competed for the title, and with players as Jerzy Brzęczek, Grzegorz Mielcarski, Tomasz Wałdoch, hopes were high.
+Before the last round of the league, the standings at the top saw Legia with 47 points and Górnik with 45.
 Since the two teams were to face each other in Warsaw, Górnik still had a chance to win the title.
-However the game ended in a 1–1 tie which gave Legia the crown.
-Before Legia scored the goal which gave her the title (the score 0–1 would mean the title for Górnik), the referee of the match – Mr Redzinski – sent off one by one 3 players from Górnik's squad, and Górnik had to finished match with only 8 players against 11 players of Legia.
-It was the last match in Mr Redzinski's career.
+However, the game ended in a 1–1 tie, which gave the title to Legia.
+Before Legia scored the championship-winning equaliser, the referee of the match Stanisław Redziński sent off three Górnik players in quick succession.
+It was the last match of Redziński's refereeing career.

-In the same year, Górnik played its last so far game in European Cups, losing to Admira Wacker Vienna.

-In the spring of 2007 Górnik got a new sponsor – German insurance company Allianz.
-However, after finishing 16th in the Ekstraklasa in 2008–09, the club was relegated to the Polish First League, the second level of Polish football, during the 2009–10 season.
+In the spring of 2007, Górnik acquired a new sponsor – a German insurance company Allianz.
+However, after finishing 16th in the Ekstraklasa in the 2008–09 season, the club was relegated to the I liga, the second level of Polish football.
 In June 2010, the club earned promotion back to the Ekstraklasa for the 2010–11 season.
 Since then, Górnik has promoted a number of players to the Poland national team and transferred several players to stronger leagues, including Arkadiusz Milik, Łukasz Skorupski, Szymon Żurkowski and Paweł Bochniewicz.

+In 2016, the Sports Department was established at the Municipal Museum in Zabrze, where most of the exposition is devoted to Górnik Zabrze.
+In 2022, the women's section of Górnik Zabrze was established through the merger with the previously separate women's club, KKS Zabrze.